-The newest macOS update is finally here, which is exciting news for many Mac users.
+The Monterey update is finally here, which is exciting news for many Mac users.
 This update offers some significant new changes and features that you can take advantage of once you have it downloaded and installed.

 But the first step in unlocking the potential of this new OS is to download it to your computer.